Restoring spines and hope

 Between raising a family and building his practice in Manhattan, Dr. Boachie-Adjei began making return trips to Ghana.
-In 1998, he started the Foundation of Orthopedics and Complex Spine (FOCOS) and in 2012 the FOCOS Orthopedic Hospital in Accra, Ghana was opened.
-Two years later, at the age of 63, Dr. Oheneba Boachie-Adjei realised, "If I want to train more surgeons in Ghana, now is the time".
+In 1998 he started the Foundation of Orthopedics and Complex Spine (FOCOS), and in 2012 the FOCOS Orthopedic Hospital in Accra, Ghana was opened.
+Two years later, at the age of 63, Dr. Oheneba Boachie-Adjei realized, “If I want to train more surgeons in Ghana, now is the time."
 And with that, he left the comforts of New York City and finally returned home to dedicate himself full time to FOCOS.

-"The mission of FOCOS is to provide affordable orthopedic care to those who would not otherwise have access to such treatment", explains Dr. Boachie-Adjei.
-"The patients we treat both surgically and non-surgically have disabling musculoskeletal disorders, including complex spine deformities and pediatric orthopaedic problems".
-For the children of Ghana, this means getting a complex surgery for a medical issue that may have otherwise taken away their chance for a happy, healthy life.
+“The mission of FOCOS is to provide affordable orthopedic care to those who would not otherwise have access to such treatment,” explains Dr. Boachie-Adjei.
+“The patients we treat both surgically and non-surgically have disabling musculoskeletal disorders, including complex spine deformities and pediatric orthopaedic problems.”
+For the children of Ghana, this means getting a complex surgery for a medical issue that may have otherwise taken away their chance at a happy, healthy life.